Modern slavery in construction is on the rise

 “Many workers routinely have non-standard deductions from their pay – often a commission by an employment agency or some kind of administration fees – and many construction businesses are not checking for these types of charges being made.”

-Anti-slavery experts think that skills shortages, plus the dwindling supply of workers from the European Union following the pandemic and Brexit, could exacerbate the situation.
+It is clear that skills shortages, plus the dwindling supply of workers from the European Union following the pandemic and Brexit, has exacerbated the situation.

 With fewer available workers and commercial pressures on them, construction companies might be tempted to be less rigorous in checking for abuse among their workforces.